What is equity release & how does it work?

 With that, here are the 7 advantages and disadvantages of these products:

 - Equity release enables you to unlock tax-free.

-- You can remain in your home until you pass away or move into long-term care.
+- You can remain at home until you pass on or move to long-term care facility.

 - You can use the cash you release in any way you wish.

-- Interest rates on lifetime mortgages are at an all-time low.
+- Interest rates on lifetime mortgages are lower than ever before.

 - You don’t have to make any repayments in your lifetime.

 - The Equity Release Council ensures that you can’t go into negative equity with a ‘no negative equity guarantee’.

 - You can protect a percentage of your home to go to your heirs for when you pass away.